Prime Minister's Questions: Practice

 Backbench MPs wishing to ask a question must enter their names on the Order Paper.
 The names of entrants are then shuffled in a ballot to produce a random order in which they will be called by the speaker.
 The speaker will then call on MPs to put their questions, usually in an alternating fashion: one MP from the government benches is followed by one from the opposition benches.
 MPs who are not selected may be chosen to ask a supplementary question if they "catch the eye" of the speaker, which is done by standing and sitting immediately before the prime minister gives an answer.

-The leader of the opposition usually asks six questions at PMQs, either as a whole block or in two separate groups of three.
+The leader of the opposition may ask six questions at PMQs, to be asked at their discretion, either as a whole block or separately.
+Most often, the six questions are asked consecutively.
 If the first question is asked by a government backbencher, the leader of the opposition is the second MP to ask questions.
 If the first question is asked by an opposition MP, this will be followed by a question from a government MP and then by the questions from the leader of the opposition.
 The leader of the second largest opposition parliamentary party (the Liberal Democrats as of 2024) would then ask two questions.

 The first formal question on the Order Paper, posed by simply saying "number one, Mr [or Madam] Speaker", is usually to ask the prime minister "if he [she] will list his [her] engagements for the day".
 The prime minister usually replies:

 This morning I had meetings with ministerial colleagues and others.
 In addition to my duties in this House, I shall have further such meetings later today.

 In the prime minister's absence the deputy prime minister or First Secretary of State usually replies:

 I have been asked to reply on behalf of my right honourable friend the Prime Minister who is [insert reason for PM's absence].